andrec279/nfl-data-hackathon/README.md

 - Total lack of football knowledge
 - Time needed to familiarize with AWS Environment

+<b>How to Navigate Repo:</b>
-Solution is described in detail in Jupyter Notebooks.
+- Solution is detailed in "Code" folder in Jupyter Notebooks
+- Snippets of original NFL tracking data is available in "SampleInputData" folder
+- Code includes an ETL script which loads NFL tracking data into usable data for analysis, found in "ETLOutput" folder